oroinc/documentation/crm/user_guide/customer_management/common_features_contacts.rst

 In addition, from the grid you can:

-- Export or import contacts, as described in the :ref:`Import and Export Functionality <user-guide-export-import>` guide .

 - Delete a contact from the system: click the |IcDelete| **Delete** icon.

 - Get to the :ref:`edit page <user-guide-ui-components-create-pages>` of the contact: click the |IcEdit| **Edit** icon.